Terms & Conditions

 13.2 The specification for the Goods shall be those set out in the Seller’s sales documentation unless varied expressly in the Buyer’s order (if accepted by the Seller).
 The Goods will only be supplied in the minimum units (or multiples) stated in the Seller’s price list or in multiples of the sales outer as specified.
 Orders received for quantities other than these will be adjusted accordingly.
 Illustrations, photographs or descriptions whether in catalogues, brochures, price lists or other documents issued by the Seller are intended as a guide only and shall not be binding on the Seller.

-13.3 The Seller reserves the right to make any changes in the specification of the Goods which are required to conform with any applicable safety or other statutory or regulatory requirements or, where the Goods are to be supplied to the Seller’s specification, which do not materially affect their quality or performance.
+13.3 The Seller reserves the right to make any changes in the specification of the Goods which are required to conform with any applicable safety or other statutory or regulatory requirements or, where the Goods are to be supplied to the Seller’s specification, which does not materially affect their quality or performance.

 13.4 No order which has been accepted by the Seller may be cancelled by the Buyer except with the agreement in writing of the Seller on the terms that the Buyer shall indemnify the Seller in full against all loss (including loss of profit), costs (including the cost of all labour and materials used), damages, charges and expenses incurred by the Seller as a result of cancellation.

 13.5 The Seller shall not be liable for problems caused by any inaccuracies in any Client Content, information, request or materials or specification supplied by or on behalf of the Buyer or due to any failure by or on behalf of the Buyer to make any particular request or specification or to provide instructions or Client Content to the Seller.

 14.1 The Seller may assign the Contract or any part of it to any person, firm or company.

 14.2 The Buyer shall not be entitled to assign the Contract or any part of it without the prior written consent of the Seller.